-Keep a separate record of the amount of low-income housing credit from each of these sources so that you will be able to correctly compute any recapture of low-income housing credit that may result from the disposition of all or part of your partnership interest.
-For more information, see the Instructions for Form 8586.
+Keep a separate record of the amount of low-income housing credit from each of these sources so that you can correctly compute any recapture of low-income housing credit that may result from the disposition of all or part of your partnership interest.
+For more information, see the instructions for Form 8586.

-Line 12b-Qualified Rehabilitation Expenditures Related to Rental Real Estate Activities
+Line 12b.
+Qualified Rehabilitation Expenditures Related to Rental Real Estate Activities